kavishdevar/aln/README.md

 - Reboot your device.
 - The Bluetooth bug should now be resolved.

-Once the issue is resolved by Google developers or you've addressed itthrough the above root-based method, download and install the `app-release.apk` in the releases, and you're good to go!
+Once the issue is resolved by Google developers or you've addressed it through the above root-based method, download and install the `app-release.apk` from the releases, and you're good to go!

 ### Features